Pedro24681/space-weather-case-study/PRESENTATION.md

 ---

-*This presentation demonstrates real-world data analysis skills applied to space weather monitoring, showcasing technical proficiency in Python, data visualization, and scientific interpretation.*
+*I made this presentation to demonstrate real-world data analysis skills applied to space weather monitoring, showcasing technical proficiency in Python, and data visualization*